Muhamad-Shahan/DermaVision-Multimodal-AI/README.md

     * *Technique:* One-Hot Encoding matching the HAM10000 feature space.
 3.  **Feature Fusion:**
     * Concatenates visual features (2048-dim) with clinical features (18-dim) before the final Softmax classification layer.

+## 📂 Project Structure
+* `models/best_skin_model.keras`: The trained Multimodal Keras model.
+* `app.py`: The production Streamlit application.
+* `.streamlit/config.toml`: Configuration for high-contrast UI rendering.
+* `skin_cancer_multimodal.ipynb`: Research notebook.

+---

+## ⚠️ Medical Disclaimer
+**This tool is for educational and research evaluation only.**
+It is NOT a certified medical device.
+Predictions should never replace a professional diagnosis by a certified dermatologist.
+The model's accuracy is contingent on image quality and is intended to assist, not replace, clinical judgment.

 ## 📦 Installation
 **Prerequisites:** Python 3.9+, TensorFlow 2.10+